How to Fly to Spain Free Using Miles and Points

 American Express Membership Rewards

-Another way that you can use miles and points to book a cash ticket like this involves the American Express Business Platinum card.
+Another way that you can use miles and points to book a cash ticket like this involves The Business Platinum Card® from American Express (see Rates & Fees; terms apply).

 You can always use your American Express Membership Rewards points to book flights at a value of 1 cent per Membership Reward point.